-Yes, we should stay at home as much as we can.
-But gas may never be cheaper, cabin fever may never be worse and the weather is beginning to cooperate.
-The road beckons – even if it’s just a simple Sunday drive.
+A great cure for cabin fever is on the roads around Huntsville.
+(Sorry there’s not much cure for all the pollen, but …) With the weather warming, the days lengthening, the road beckons – even if it’s just a simple Sunday drive.
 Along the way, find that mom-and-pop BBQ joint doing curb-side, or slip through the drive-through for a milkshake.
-Hey, you’ll get back to the gym in a few weeks.
+Hey, you’ll soon be back in the gym, right?

-As long as you continue the fight against Covid-19 – social distancing, hand-washing and the like – here are some local road trips to fight restlessness.
+Here are some magical local road trips – and some destinations where you can climb out of the car and enjoy some fun socially distanced activities.
 Load up the car and meander.
-The 209 square miles of Huntsville – 38th largest area of any city limits in the U.S. – and the environs offer some fun drives.
+The 209 square miles of Huntsville – 38th largest area of any city limits in the U.S. – and the environs offer some fun drives and destinations.

 And we’re offering this bonus: The soundtrack for your drives.
 Along with suggested routes are some appropriate car tunes from an eclectic group of north Alabama musicians.
 So, even if you don’t have that convertible Mustang, Sally, you can still listen to it.